 - a.
 City-Owned Buildings.
 Preserve, maintain and invest in all City-owned buildings and facilities of architectural, historical or aesthetic merit. - b.
 Partnerships.
 Work in partnership with property owners, Alameda Unified School District, and non-profit organizations, such as the Alameda Architectural Preservation Society (AAPS) to ensure that the city's memorable historic buildings and landscapes are preserved. - c.
 Property Owner Awareness.
 Continue to work to increase owners' and buyers' awareness of the importance of preservation in protecting community character and identity. - d.
 Historic Districts and Monuments.
 Designate additional Historic Districts and Monuments to recognize areas or sites with significant historic architectural design character or cultural history. - e.
 Financial and Design Assistance.
 Develop financial and design assistance programs to encourage the restoration or preservation of buildings, structures, and sites with architectural, historic or aesthetic merit, such as a Mills Act Program or the Facade Grant Program. - f.
 Demolition Controls.
 Maintain demolition controls for historic properties. - g.
 Alterations.
 Require that exterior changes to existing historic buildings be compatible consistent with the building's existing or original architectural design-and consistent with the Secretary of Interior Standards whenever feasible. - h.
 Archaeological Resources.
-Preserve important archaeological resources from loss or destruction and require development to include appropriate mitigation to protect the quality and integrity of these resources. - i.
+Preserve important archaeological resources from loss or destruction and require development to include appropriate mitigation to protect the quality and integrity of these resources. - h.i.
 Study and Prioritize.
-Continue to evaluate and categorize Alameda's architectural and cultural resources to create an up-to-date inventory of historic resources to guide decision making and the creation of improved historic preservations regulations. - h.j.
-California Historic Building Code.
+Continue to evaluate and categorize Alameda's architectural and cultural resources to create an up-to-date inventory of historic resources to guide decision making and the creation of improved historic preservations regulations, which establish different levels of protection based upon the level of historical significance associated with the building or site. .

+i.j.
+California Historical Building Code.
 Continue to utilize the California Historic Building Code to facilitate rehabilitation of historic buildings.